tudat-team/tudat-developer-docs/source/primer/software/environment.rst

 .. note:: Detailed instructions for the download, setup and verification of your own ``tudat-bundle`` can be found in the repository's `README  <https://github.com/tudat-team/tudat-bundle/tree/minimal#readme>`_ (steps 1-4).

+.. warning:: If your machine is running on an Apple M1 processor, you may need to follow a slightly different procedure.
+Please have a look at this `discussion <https://github.com/tudat-team/tudat-bundle/issues/1>`_.

 Introduction to tudat-bundle